Lindawa40/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 9-sets permissions to Owner: no permission at all Group: no permission at all Other users: all the permissions script 10-sets the mode of the file hello to this script 11-sets the mode of the file hello the same as olleh’s mode.
+script 9-sets permissions to Owner: no permission at all Group: no permission at all Other users: all the permissions script 10-sets the mode of the file hello to this script 11-sets the mode of the file hello the same as olleh’s mode. script 12-adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users